-- You can enable your users to automatically get signed in to Adobe Experience Manager with their Azure AD accounts.
+- You can enable your users to be automatically signed-in to Adobe Experience Manager (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with Adobe Experience Manager, you need the following items:

-- An Adobe Experience Manager single sign-on enabled subscription
+- Adobe Experience Manager single sign-on enabled subscription

 To configure the integration of Adobe Experience Manager into Azure AD, you need to add Adobe Experience Manager from the gallery to your list of managed SaaS apps.

-To add Adobe Experience Manager from the gallery, take the following steps:
+To add Adobe Experience Manager from the gallery, perform the following steps:

-In the search box, type Adobe Experience Manager.
-Select Adobe Experience Manager from the results panel, and then select the Add button to add the application.
+In the search box, type Adobe Experience Manager, select Adobe Experience Manager from result panel then click Add button to add the application.

 Configure and test Azure AD single sign-on

-To configure and test Azure AD single sign-on with Adobe Experience Manager, complete the following building blocks:
+To configure and test Azure AD single sign-on with [Application name], you need to complete the following building blocks:

 Configure Azure AD single sign-on

-To configure Azure AD single sign-on with Adobe Experience Manager, take the following steps:
+To configure Azure AD single sign-on with [Application name], perform the following steps:

 In the Azure portal, on the Adobe Experience Manager application integration page, select Single sign-on.

-In the Sign On URL box, type your Adobe Experience Manager server URL.
+In the Sign-on URL text box, type your Adobe Experience Manager server URL.